Theory of layered-oxide cathode degradation in Li-ion batteries by oxidation-induced cation disorder: Theory

 The model is formulated as follows.
 Based on the alternating locations of the nickel and lithium layers, dipoles of alternating directions are formed between the nickel and lithium layers in the mean field approximation, where ``even'' and ``odd'' layers have dipoles in alternating directions, as shown in Fig. \ref{fig:fig1}c.
 However, in addition to the fact that the bulk dipole layers alternate directions when a nickel atom migrates to a lithium layer, the core part of the interaction is also modified when a defective configuration is formed.
 We account for this similarly to Kosterlitz and Thouless \cite{kosterlitz1973ordering}, where these energy calculations are separated into a ``core'' term and a ``bulk'' term, where the bulk term is accounted for from the alternating layers and the core term is from the charge interactions near the defective site.

-To calculate the difference between energies of the defective and normal configurations, we find the difference between the two states--a defective configuration where a nickel atom has moved to a lithium site, and a non-defective configuration where the nickel atom is in its original nickel site, based on the crystal structure of LiNiO$_2$ from the Cambridge Structural Database \cite{groom2016cambridge, macrae2020mercury}.
+To calculate the difference between energies of the defective and normal configurations $\Delta G = G_1 - G_2 = H - T S$, we find the difference between the two states--a defective configuration where a nickel atom has moved to a lithium site $G_2$, and a non-defective configuration where the nickel atom is in its original nickel site $G_1$, based on the crystal structure of LiNiO$_2$ from the Cambridge Structural Database \cite{groom2016cambridge, macrae2020mercury}.
 The mean field dipoles can be defined at different concentrations of lithium $c$, defect concentrations of nickel $v$, and ratios of nickel manganese cobalt $x:y:z$.
-The dipoles in the structure are shown in Fig. \ref{fig:fig1}b using electronegativity, defined from the positively charged lithium sites (from the lithium ion placed in the sites) to the negatively charged nickel-manganese-cobalt sites (from the electron localized on the transition metal), with the dipole written as $\boldsymbol{\mu}_{ij} = e\mathbf{r}_{ij}\left((x-2v)\text{EN}_{Ni}+y\text{EN}_{Mn}+z\text{EN}_{Co}-\text{EN}_{Li}\right)$, where $\mathbf{r}_{ij}$ is the vector distance between site $ij$ and the defect center, defined as site number $j$ in the $i$th layer, and EN is the electronegativity of the atom or the ``attractiveness'' of an atom to electrons \cite{israelachvili2015intermolecular}.
+The variable names used in this paper are redefined in Appendix \ref{appdx:symbols} for clarity.
+The dipoles in the structure are shown in Fig. \ref{fig:fig1}b using electronegativity, defined from the positively charged lithium sites (from the lithium ion placed in the sites) to the negatively charged nickel-manganese-cobalt sites (from the electron localized on the transition metal), with the dipole written as $\boldsymbol{\mu}_{0} = e\mathbf{r}_{0}\left((x-2v)\text{EN}_{Ni}+y\text{EN}_{Mn}+z\text{EN}_{Co}-\text{EN}_{Li}\right)$, where $\mathbf{r}_{0}$ is the vector distance between transition metal site and lithium site, and EN is the electronegativity of the atom or the ``attractiveness'' of an atom to electrons \cite{israelachvili2015intermolecular}.
+We see that there are alternating rows of dipoles pointing in opposite directions from the formulation of dipoles in this model.
 Only the dipoles added by intercalation are considered in this crystal structure and not the ions pre-existing in the non-intercalated structure, since when an energy difference is calculated between the original and defective state, the intercalation host crystal interactions cancel out.
 To avoid the fact that many electronegativity scales are based on formation energies, the Allred-Rochow scale was chosen.
 This scale is more simplistic than other electronegativity scales and generally uses the ideas of electrostatics based on effective nuclear charge, consistent with our theory \cite{allred1958scale}.

 In the lithium layers and transition metal layers, there are automatic constraints on the concentrations of lithium and defective nickel in the lithium layers, or nickel and vacancies in the transition metal layers.
 The definition of the material ratio gives us that $x + y + z = 1$, and from the site constraint of lithium atoms, we know that $c+ v \leq 1$.
 By the mass constraint of nickel atoms, $v \leq x$ must always be true.
 These constraints are automatically satisfied by how the entropy equation was defined.